-Application Departure Explanation on application of the practice Explanation for departure The Board acknowledge that integrated reporting goes beyond a mere combination of a financial statement and sustainability report into a single document.
+Application : Departure Explanation on : application of the practice Explanation for : departure The Board acknowledge that integrated reporting goes beyond a mere combination of a financial statement and sustainability report into a single document.
 Nevertheless, there are coordination efforts among cross-functional departments in preparing the various statements and reports in the Annual Report.
 The Board believes that the current reporting structure and depth of disclosures in the Annual Report is sufficient to enable stakeholders to make informed decisions.
-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure We do not at present have plans for such reporting.
-However we will continue to evaluate the need from time to time Timeframe Others
+Large companies are re encouraged to complete ti quired to complete the columns below.
+Non-large companies are ne columns below.
+Measure : Timeframe :